mithril-security/.github/profile/README.md

 Thanks to our confidential infrastructure, not even our admins are able to see the prompts sent to our Conversational AI as they remain end-to-end protected.
 This tackles the growing privacy concerns related to using Conversational AI by enabling users to query AI models without exposing their data to the AI provider.

-BlindChat is a confidential conversational AI deployed with [BlindLlama](https://github.com/mithril-security/blind_llama), our open-source project to serve AI privately by leveraging enclaves.
+BlindChat is deployed with [BlindLlama](https://github.com/mithril-security/blind_llama), our open-source project to serve AI privately by leveraging enclaves.

 ## 📚 Archives